lxs602/Japanese-Dictionaries/README.md

 # East-Asian-Dictionaries

-A small collection of East Asian (CJKVT) Dictionaries:
+A small collection of free East Asian (CJKVT) Dictionaries, for use with dictionary software such as Goldendict.

 - <a href=https://github.com/lxs602/East-Asian-Dictionaries#phonetic-and-input-methods-dictionaries>Wu and Minnan Input Method / Phonetic dictionary</a>
 - <a href=https://github.com/lxs602/East-Asian-Dictionaries#phonetic-and-input-methods-dictionaries>Japanese/Korean/Thai/Vietnamese Input Method / Phonetic dictionary<a/>